hatemhosny/racing-bars/website/docs/documentation/options.md

 If `true` (default) and if the dataset has the optional field `icon`, an icon will be shown on bars.
 The `icon` field will be used as the url for the image used.

 This will take some space from the bar, so some labels may not be visible.
-If so, consider setting the option [`labelsOnBars`](#labelsonbars) to `false`.
+If so, consider setting the option [`labelsPosition`](#labelsposition) to `'outside'`.

 - Type: boolean
 - Default: `true`